-This week I defy the laws of physics by time-travelling into the future and sampling whisky from a distillery that hasn’t even been built yet…
+This week I defy the laws of physics by sampling a whisky from a distillery that hasn’t even been built yet…

 R & B Distillers are in the process of creating two completely new distilleries, one on the Isle of Raasay and one in the Scottish Borders (R & B = Raasay & Borders).
 You might wonder what connects these two very different regions and the answer would be very little if not for the ancestry of company co-founder Alasdair Day.

 Richard Day started work as an office boy at J & A Davidson in 1895 but soon learnt the skills of the blender, before eventually taking over the business in 1923.
 Over his many years in the trade he scribbled copious notes in an accounts ledger which has become known as ‘the Cellar Book’ and is now the valued property of Alasdair.

 In 2015, R&B ran a campaign asking for members of the public to vote for the town they would like to see the distillery situated in.
-In the end, Peebles came out on top and building work is due to start just as soon as work on the sister distillery in Raasay is complete.
-It will be the first distillery in the area since 1837.
+In the end, Peebles came out on top and building work is likely to begin some time after work is completed at the sister distillery in Raasay.*

-Naturally, building a distillery and then making and maturing whisky is a very slow process so R & B decided to work with an unnamed Highland distillery to create something that would emulate the intended style of the Borders spirit.
-The whisky is a single grain although unusually it has been made with a 50 – 50 split of wheat and malted barley and eventually finished in Oloroso Sherry Casks then bottled at a whopping, cask strength 57% ABV.
+Naturally, building a distillery and producing it’s whisky is a very slow process, so R&B decided to work with an undisclosed Highland distillery to create something that would emulate the intended style of their Borders spirit.
+The resulting dram is a single grain whisky which has been finished in Oloroso Sherry Casks before bottling at a whopping 57% abv.

 Smell: Really interesting nose… Vanilla, Coconut, Prune, Fig, Chocolate Biscuits, Orange Cream and Apple.
 The Oloroso influence is subtle but prolonged.